sibercat/Conan-Exiles-DBFixResavingPackage/README.md

 Seems to have started after Funcoms barkeeper hotfix.

 In short **Some leftover placable actors remained in the world - after they have been removed or renamed in the mod by the mod author, or mod was removed from the server but placable actor was placed by a user prior.

+In theory server should clean this actors up, but seems to be stuck on SearchForPackageOnDisk.